ZEPL/zepl-documentation/docs/guide/enterprise/custom_image_saas.md

 # Adding R Interpreter & Libraries

 To add an R interpreter to a Custom Image, simply click “+ R” in the interpreter creation screen.
-Zepl supports R 3.6 as the default R interpreter for custom images.
-Today, you cannot edit the %alias of an interpreter nor can you add more than one version of an R interpreter to a Custom Image.
+Zepl supports R 3.6 as the default R interpreter for custom image and can be referenced with the %r alias.

 <img src=“/img/CI_CREATE_NEW_R.png” class=“image-box img-100”/>